-The Group performs an impairment analysis on its receivables from related parties and other receivables at each reporting date based on general approach given in IFRS 9, to measure expected credit losses (ECLs).
+The Group performs an impairment analysis on its other receivables at each reporting date based on general approach given in IFRS 9, to measure expected credit losses (ECLs).
 The Group regularly monitors the receivables in order to determine whether these are subject to 12 months ECL or lifetime ECL.
 This is based on Group's assessment whether there has been a significant increase in credit risk since initial recognition of these instruments.